Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Memrise Encourages Users to Engage

-In my opinion, being able to check the leaderboard after your learning sessions and see your progress can help keep you motivated and energized.
+In my opinion, being able to check the leaderboard after your sessions and see your progress can help keep you motivated and energized.

 What We Don’t Like About Memrise